CONTEXT

 TAKE AWAYS

-The workshop was an excellent way to introduce Design Thinking and initiate discussion about the need for more user research and collaboration in our product development process.
+The workshop was an excellent way to introduce Design Thinking and initiate discussion about the need for more user research and collaboration in our product development processes.
 Everyone appreciated the alignment, the opportunity to contribute, and the wide range of ideas we generated.